Shinya-GitHub-Center/stable-diffusion-modal-docker/README.md

   print(f'\nDownload completed!\n')
 ```
 ## As for LoRA file addition
 Put the LoRA files into Lora directory and execute the following command
+(If you are using modal-client version below 0.50.2895, you may need to replace `nfs` with `volume`)
 ```
-modal volume put stable-diffusion-webui-main models/Lora/<lora file name> models/Lora/
+modal nfs put stable-diffusion-webui-main models/Lora/<lora file name> models/Lora/
 ```
-Alternatively, you can upload whole directory into Modal server (for multiple LoRA files at a time)
+Alternatively, you can upload whole directory into Modal server - for multiple LoRA files at a time
+(If you are using modal-client version below 0.50.2895, you may need to replace `nfs` with `volume`)
 ```
-modal volume put stable-diffusion-webui-main models/Lora/ models/Lora/
+modal nfs put stable-diffusion-webui-main models/Lora/ models/Lora/
 ```

 ## As for deleting outputs folder on Modal server
 Sometimes upon executing `download-output.py`, the previously downloaded files are downloaded again, to prevent this, please execute the following command prior to creating any new pictures with stable diffusion webui
+(If you are using modal-client version below 0.50.2895, you may need to replace `nfs` with `volume`)
 ```
-modal volume rm -r stable-diffusion-webui-main outputs/
+modal nfs rm -r stable-diffusion-webui-main outputs/
 ```

 ## Reference URL